sloth-guy/Scrum/Scrum/sprint retrospective.md

  The [[MOC - scrum team]] identifies the most helpful changes to improve its effectiveness.
 The most impactful improvements are addressed as soon as possible.
 They may be even added to the [[sprint backlog]] for the next sprint.

 ## time-frame
 The sprint retrospective concludes the sprint.
-It is timeboxed to a maximum of three hours for a one month sprint.
+It is time boxed to a maximum of three hours for a one month sprint.
 For shorter sprints, the event is usually shorter.